official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 quarter of the year”.[^204] There had been a similar meeting on Afghanistan which had explored the feasibility of military action.

-[^199] FCO Daily Bulletin, 2 April 2002.
+[^199]: FCO Daily Bulletin, 2 April 2002.
-[^200] Email DCDS(C)/MA2 to CDS REGISTRY-5 and PS/PUS, 28 March 2002, ‘Iraq Briefing Slides’.
+[^200]: Email DCDS(C)/MA2 to CDS REGISTRY-5 and PS/PUS, 28 March 2002, ‘Iraq Briefing Slides’.
-[^201] Minute Cholerton to PS/PUS [MOD], 8 April 2002 [date is incorrect], ‘Iraq: Meeting with Prime Minister [^202] Blair T. A Journey.
+[^201]: Minute Cholerton to PS/PUS [MOD], 8 April 2002 [date is incorrect], ‘Iraq: Meeting with Prime Minister
+[^202]: Blair T. A Journey.
 Hutchinson, 2010.
-[^203] Public hearing, 18 January 2010, page 19.
+[^203]: Public hearing, 18 January 2010, page 19.
-[^204] Private hearing, 24 June 2010, pages 34-35.
+[^204]: Private hearing, 24 June 2010, pages 34-35.

 484

-The Report of the Iraq Inquiry544.
-Sir Richard Dearlove had discussed the Chequers meeting with colleagues on 4 April.[^205] In response to questions from the Inquiry, Sir Richard confirmed that regime change didn’t necessarily mean military action and could, at that stage, have meant a variety of things.
+544. Sir Richard Dearlove had discussed the Chequers meeting with colleagues on 4 April.[^205] In response to questions from the Inquiry, Sir Richard confirmed that regime change didn’t necessarily mean military action and could, at that stage, have meant a variety of things.